 How All of Us Can Engage with Black History Month

 Black History Month is an opportunity to move courageously toward others.
 It’s a stage, or a step, in a much longer healing process.
 It’s a time when we can move beyond the sanitized version of our nation’s history that we hope won’t upset any Sunday mornings or small group Bible studies.

 We rewrite our story together, healing ourselves and our nation, by this month-long reminder that Black history is American history.
 And don’t hesitate to move into March doing the same.

 We bring credibility to our witness as Christians and we demonstrate the gospel by showing how much we believe Jesus values each life.

 So, let’s ask and allow the Holy Spirit to heal us of our personal blindness, of our implicit bias.
 Let’s ask Him to enable everyone in our nation to see each person here as Jesus does.

 Remember, MissionHub is a space where you can create your own steps of faith related to the people in your life.
 What steps of faith are you going to create for Black History Month?

 Why not keep a journal of what you’re learning?

 Write down questions you have about these issues.
-Make a note of people likely to be affected by them, that you know.
+Make a note of people you know who these issues are most relevant for.
 And remember, not every person of color will have the time, knowledge, or trust to engage directly with you in this process.